nashsibanda/picbait/README.md

 - PostgreSQL
 - jQuery

+## Changelog

+Version numbers reflect heroku versioning.

+### Major changes to make

+- _Fix image rotation on upload in preview_
+- Add direct messaging
+  - Add message threads
+  - Add group message threads
+- Add geolocation with Google Maps API
+- Add user preferences
+  - Allow users to choose ascending or descending comments

+### v15

+- _Circle indicator is fucked for comments on mobile_
+- _Deffo need progress indicators, etc._
+- _Followers/Following buttons on profile are too close together - tied to bio width!_
+- _Weird waiting text at bottom of feed?
+Only sometimes??_
+- _Get rid of the “Bournemouth, England” placeholder; replace with bio maybe?_

+### v16

+- _Fix pink colour change for svg icons; put class on container button?_
+- _Make a default login_
+- _Automatically make new users follow some seed users, and me_

+### v17

+- _Larger file uploads_
+- _Fix comment length radial switch_

+### v18

+- _Followers/following lists are not working properly_
+  - _Lists not fully populated_
+- _Should only be able to tag existing users_
+- _Only allow image files_
+- _Add proper email validation (ValidEmail2 gem)_
+- **Image rotation fixed on upload in preview!**
+- _Likes in post modal are reflected immediately in post index_

+### v19 - Current

+- _Add imagemagick to heroku buildpacks_

+### v20 - Next

+- Time for direct messaging!

 <!-- This README would normally document whatever steps are necessary to get the
 application up and running.